 Ancho chile powder is ground ancho (poblano) pepper only.
 It adds a little bit of heat and is much different than regular chili powder, which is a blend with other spices.
 I used it as well with my roasted cauliflower tacos.

-I used boneless, skinless chicken thighs.
+I use boneless, skinless chicken thighs.
 I generally prefer using dark meat in recipes because they just have more flavour.
-To be honest, I only like using chicken breast if it’s getting breaded and drizzled with hot honey, like these paleo chicken tenders!
-I used boneless and skinless because of how it’s shredded and served in a wrap.
+To be honest, I only like using chicken breast if it's getting breaded and drizzled with hot honey, like these paleo chicken tenders!
+I use boneless and skinless because of how it's shredded and served in a wrap.
 Be sure to trim excess fat from them, and then let it marinate for about 20 to 30 minutes.
 You could do it longer if you have the time.
-You will need about 1 1/2 pounds total to make 4 large servings (about 4 lettuce wraps per serving).
+You will need about 1 1/2 pounds total to serve 4-6 (about 4 lettuce wraps per serving).

 The chopped almond mixture is SO good in these wraps because it adds a really nice crunch.
 If you don’t have almonds, try it with cashews instead.
 You’ll be using some extra virgin olive oil to toast them in, along with sumac, and cumin seeds.

-I used Boston lettuce for these wraps.
+I use Boston lettuce for these wraps.
 Feel free to use another type of lettuce for the wraps, or even cabbage leaves.

 I love the mix of fresh herbs for these wraps.
 Parsley, mint and dill all work so well together for these harissa chicken thighs.
 Use any mix of these, or add your own.